- Spring and Summer hours – Monday – Friday 8:30 am to 5 pm

 - Health care professionals are set up at the First Aid Building and are prepared to handle minor injuries or to redirect any major needs.

-The Salmon Arm Folk Music Society is a nonprofit organization dedicated to lowering its environmental footprint.
-Partnering with varying nonprofit groups in Salmon Arm we have developed an aluminum can and plastic bottle recycling program.
-This collaboration has been rewarding for all involved for the last decade.
-During the Roots & Blues Festival in August, we ensure that a cardboard recycling bin is on site and properly marked to enable our volunteers, patrons, and vendors easy access.
+We are a nonprofit organization dedicated to lowering its environmental footprint.
+Partnering with nonprofit groups in he area we have developed an aluminum can and plastic bottle recycling program which has been rewarding for all involved for the last decade.
+We ensure that a cardboard recycling bin is on the festival site and properly marked to enable our volunteers, patrons, and vendors easy access.
 All gray water discharge from our events is drained into the municipal sewer treatment system.
-In our office, we purchase only recycled printer paper and all waste paper, cardboard, and plastic containers are recycled.